 And it’s happened to me twice.
 The same thing happened to me in 2011 with Dennis Hall.
 That wasn’t as big of a deal at the time, but it is what it is.
 Shit happens and you deal with it.
 But I understood Dennis’s side too, because his kids were old enough and he wanted them to see him compete at the 2012 Trials.

 5PM: When you look at the sport now, you’re not too far removed from it, after all.
-But when you look at it, the way it is wrestled, the way it is officiated, the stylistic differences in place now as opposed to when you were coming up a over a decade ago, what is the first thing you notice?
+But when you do observe Greco, the way it is wrestled, the way it is officiated, the stylistic differences in place now as opposed to when you were coming up a over a decade ago, what is the first thing you notice?

 5PM: Nope, never even considered that but it makes sense numbers-wise.